Maple & Co.: 1840s–1850s

 The company was founded by John Maple (28 February 1815 – 4 March 1900) in the early 19th century.
 After completing his apprenticeship with shopkeeper James Constable in Surrey, Maple partnered with his former co-worker James Cook and in the Spring of 1841 they opened Cook & Maple at 145 Tottenham Court Road.
+The company was set up as wholesale and retail drapers, carpet factors, cabinetmakers, and furnishing warehousemen.

 In 1851, the partnership between John Maple and James Cook dissolved, leaving Maple as sole proprietor of the company.
 After the separation Cook managed his own store at number 22 & 23 Queens Buildings, London.

 1860s–1870s

 Maple and his wife, Emily Blundell, gave birth to their first son Blundell Maple in 1845.
-By the early 1860s Blundell was already involved in his father's business and Blundell and his brother Harry were made partners of the firm in 1870.
+In 1861, when he was 16, Blundell was already involved in his father's business.
+Blundell and his brother Harry were made partners of the firm in 1870.
 Harry would contract typhoid fever in 1879 and pass away aged 28 leaving Blundell as an equal partner in the business with his father.

 From the 1850s, changes in distribution and marketing occurred which divided London into the retail district in the West End and the wholesale market of the East End.
 While at the end of the 18th century much of London's furniture was crafted in the West End, throughout the 19th century this experienced a shift and by the 1870s a market for less expensive goods led to large production from the East End.
 More of the West End retail companies began to outsource their goods and "by the late 1880s, for instance, Maple & Co. made less than 10 per cent of the goods they sold under their own label".
 One of the suppliers that produced bedroom and dining cabinets for Maple was Harris Lebus, a prolific East End furniture manufacturer.